jfcloutier/karma_system/design_notes/cognition_actors.md

 ## Attention

-* An experience, when synthesized, is associated with a wellbeing/pleasantness trend (better, worse, same)
+* An experience, when synthesized, is associated with a feeling based on wellbeing/pleasantness trend (better, worse, same)
   * A CA remembers the ambient wellbeing at each timeframe
 * A CA normally does not intend to further/disrupt experiences when wellbeing trends not far enough from neutral
 * Higher-level experiences are more likely to be associated with clear wellbeing trends than lower-level experiences